- Cancer Information

-These techniques can be temporary or longer lasting and range from simple options such as nerve blocks to more complex procedures such as implanted pumps.
-They are not suitable for everyone, but can be particularly useful for treating nerve pain or pain that is difficult to control.
-Your pain specialist will talk to you about the risks and benefits of each procedure they recommend.
+Pain can sometimes be managed with other medical procedures.
+This can include simple options such as nerve blocks to more complex procedures such as implanted pumps.
+These options can be temporary or longer lasting.
+They are not suitable for everyone, but can be particularly useful for treating nerve pain or pain that has been difficult to control with other medicines.
+Ask your pain specialist to explain the risks and benefits of each procedure they recommend.

 Learn more about:

 - Radiofrequency ablation (RFA)

 A nerve block numbs the nerve sending pain signals to the brain.
 It is usually an injection of local anaesthetic, similar to when a dentist numbs a painful tooth.
 Sometimes an x-ray or ultrasound machine is used to help guide the needle.
 In most cases, the numbing effect lasts for a few hours but it sometimes lasts for days.

 A nerve block is generally used to provide short-term pain relief or to help diagnose which nerve is sending the pain signals.
 This can be used to help with pain after an operation.

 This procedure can be used after some nerve blocks to provide longer-lasting pain relief.
 Pulsed RFA applies electric pulses to change how the brain senses the pain signal.
 Thermal RFA uses heat to damage the nerve and block it from sending pain signals to the brain.
 Your treating pain specialist will let you know what type of radiofrequency is most suitable.
 Relief from RFA is instant for some people, but for others may take up to two months to work.
 It can last for nine months to more than two years.

 This is an injection of local anaesthetic and sometimes other pain medicines near the nerves in the back.
 The pain relief can last for up to two weeks.
 An epidural can also be used to see if a spinal procedure (see below) is likely to help.
 It is sometimes offered to help with pain after an operation.